-Check if the token is in a locked state A locked token can not be modified is revoked()
+Check if the token is in a locked state A locked token can not be modified checks if a given OTP value is a previous OTP value, that lies in the past or has a lower counter.

 Returns True, if the token is locked.